Boeing will halt Renton assembly lines, but no layoffs for employees

 Officials privately identified mid-February as the new target for FAA clearance.
 Assuming no further slips in the schedule, that still extends the MAX’s grounding to almost a year.
 The MAX was grounded worldwide on March 13 following two fatal crashes in just over four months killed 346 people.

-With the stoppage in Renton, parts of the 737 supply chain may also grind to a halt, which is very disruptive to the finely tuned global production system.
+With the stoppage in Renton, parts of the 737 supply chain may also grind to a halt, which is potentially very disruptive to the finely tuned global production system.

 Anticipating Boeing’s announcement, the market slammed the jetmaker’s share price Monday even as the Dow reached a record high.
 The stock fell nearly $15, or 4.29% for the day, closing at $327.